Sponsor and status

 This concurrent resolution was agreed to by both chambers of Congress on May 5, 2015.
 That is the end of the legislative process for concurrent resolutions.
 They do not have the force of law.

 S.Con.Res.
-11 is a concurrent resolution in the United States Congress.
+11 (114th) was a concurrent resolution in the United States Congress.